-- 4.3.1 The Council uses the nationally negotiated pay spine as the basis for its grading structure.
-This determines the salaries of the larger majority of the non-teaching workforce, together with the use of other nationally defined rates where relevant. - 4.3.2 The national pay award for the period 1st April, 2022 to 31st March 2023 was agreed as £1925 to be added to each Spinal Column Point on the Pay Structure.
-The Pay Award also included the deletion of SCP 1 with effect from 1st April, 2023, and Denbighshire's Pay Structure have been amended accordingly.
-Negotiations have started on the 2023/24 national pay award and this policy will be updated in due course.
+4.3.1 The Council uses the nationally negotiated pay spine as the basis for its grading structure.
+This determines the salaries of the larger majority of the non-teaching workforce, together with the use of other nationally defined rates where relevant.

+4.3.2 The national pay award for the period 1st April, 2023 to 31st March 2024 was agreed as £1925 to be added to each Spinal Column Point on the Pay Structure up to 43, with 3.88% awarded to any Spinal Columns Points above.
+Negotiations have started on the 2024/25 national pay award and this policy will be updated in due course.

-The Pay Award for the period 2022/23 ensured that all pay rates met the Real Living Wage of November, 2021 of £9.90 per hour, which came into effect by April, 2022.
+The Pay Award for the period 2023/24 ensured that all pay rates met the Real Living Wage of November, 2022 of £10.90 per hour, which came into effect by April, 2023.
 The Council agreed that any pay rates falling below the non-statutory Real Living Wage Foundation would be reviewed each year, upon receipt of the National Pay Agreement.

-When the Pay Award for 2023/24 is announced the Council will review their position if any salaries fall below the November 2022 Real Living Wage amount of £10.90 per hour.
+When the Pay Award for 2024/25 is announced the Council will review their position if any salaries fall below the November 2023 Real Living Wage amount of £12.00 per hour.

-For Youth & Community Workers a pay award of £1925 on all Spinal Column Points has been agreed for the period 1st September, 2022 to 31st August, 2023.
-The Pay Award for Soulbury Staff for the period 1st September, 2022 until 31st August, 2023 is still to be agreed.
+For Youth & Community Workers a pay award of £1925 on all Spinal Column Points has been agreed for the period 1st September, 2023 to 31st August, 2024.
+The Pay Award for Soulbury Staff for the period 1st September, 2024 until 31st August, 2025 is still to be agreed.

-For Chief Executives, the pay award for the period 1st April, 2022 - 31st March, 2023 of £1925 on all salaries and is yet to be agreed for 1st April, 2023 - 31st March, 2024.
-Chief Officers received a pay award of 3.5% on salaries with effect from 1st April, 2023 - 31st March, 2024.
+For Chief Executives, the pay award for the period 1st April, 2023 - 31st March, 2024 of 3.50% on all salaries and is yet to be agreed for 1st April, 2024 - 31st March, 2025.
+Chief Officers received a pay award of 3.5% on salaries with effect from 1st April, 2023 - 31st March, 2024, with 2024/25 yet to be agreed.

-- 4.3.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 4.3.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate.
+4.3.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy.

+4.3.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate.